josephkb87/JuMatOct/README.md

 - Reshaping, Transposing and Inverse
 - Math Operations with Arrays
 - Matrix Multiplication elementwise and General
+- - Essential and Intermediate
+- Custom User nput in Matlab
+- Conditional Statements(If-else, Switch)
+- Loops in Matlab(For Loops)
+- String & Cell Arrays in Matlab(Definitions and Handling)

+--Plotting Graphs Using MATLAB
+- 2D Plots
+- More Plots ,Scatte Plot, log-log

+--Linear Algebra and Calculus in Matlab
+- Linear Algebra
+- System of Linear Equations
+- Using symbolic to make Differentation and Integration using Matlab

 ----------------------------
 # Worked on Examples;